chaturay/serverless-artillery/README.md

 You can go to your AWS account console > CloudFormation, and see AWS stack `serverless-artillery-*` created there depending on the customizations explained in the steps above.

 ### T3.10.
 Invoke performance test
+ASHMITODO: Do you want to use slsart deploy without stage for this tutorial?

 This section is same as before.
 See [here](#t27-invoke-performance-test) for details.

 If you used CloudWatch/Datadog plugins you will be able to view the metrics on the CloudWatch/Datadog dashboard.
 You can learn more about using CloudWatch dashboard [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html). **Note that it can take few minutes for the data to propogate to CloudWatch/Datadog.**

 ### T3.11.
 Remove assets from AWS
+ASHMITODO: Do you want to use slsart remove without stage for this tutorial?

 This section is same as before.
 See [here](#t28-remove-assets-from-aws) for details.

 ## Tutorial 4: Killing in-progress performance test